ankit485803/QuizPlay_ReactApp/README.md

 A fun and interactive frontend quiz app built with **React**.
 Users can play quizzes, get instant feedback, and see their scores!

+## Inshort:
+QuizPlay - A Dynamic Quiz Application with Score Dashboard & Countdown Timer

+A responsive, frontend-based quiz platform featuring a countdown timer for each quiz session, real-time score tracking, and a clean summary dashboard.

 ## 🚀 Features
 - Play quizzes with multiple-choice questions
 - Track score and progress